mjg211/ph2rand/README.md

 **ph2rand** provides a suite of functions to assist in the design of randomized comparative phase II oncology trials with a binary primary outcome variable.
-Specifically, support is provided to: (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017, Shan *et al*, 2013), (b) evaluate the operating characteristics of a
+Specifically, support is provided to (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017, Shan *et al*, 2013), (b) evaluate the operating characteristics of a